 Vegetative Propagation

-Vegetative propagation is another method for propagating Spanish marigolds.
-It involves taking cuttings from an existing plant and rooting them to create new plants.
+Vegetative propagation offers another method for propagating Spanish marigolds.
+Gardeners take cuttings from existing plants and root them to create new ones.

-To propagate Spanish marigolds vegetatively, take a 3-4 inch cutting from a healthy plant.
-Remove the lower leaves, and dip the cut end into rooting hormone.
-Plant the cutting in a pot filled with a well-draining potting mix, and water it gently.
+To propagate Spanish marigolds vegetatively, cut a 3–4 inch section from a healthy plant.
+Remove the lower leaves, dip the cut end into rooting hormone, and plant it in a pot filled with well-draining potting mix.
+Water the cutting gently to settle the soil.

-Keep the pot in a bright, warm spot, and mist the cutting regularly to keep the humidity high.
-Once the cutting has rooted, you can transplant it into a larger pot or into the garden.
+Place the pot in a bright, warm spot, and mist the cutting regularly to maintain high humidity.
+Once the cutting develops roots, transplant it into a larger pot or directly into the garden.

-Propagating Spanish marigolds is easy and fun.
-Whether you choose to use seed propagation or vegetative propagation, you will be rewarded with beautiful, vibrant flowers.
+Gardeners find propagating Spanish marigolds easy and fun.
+Whether they use seed propagation or vegetative propagation, they enjoy beautiful, vibrant flowers as a reward.

 Medicinal Properties